darshjadhav/Formula1_EDA/README.md

 It introduces a custom **Engine Stress Index (ESI)**, which combines RPM, throttle, and positive acceleration signals into a single metric.
 The code produces lap visualisations, track maps colored by ESI, and tables summarizing the most demanding corners and straights.

+## Project Status
+This project is currently **a work in progress**.
+Except frequent changes and incomplete features while development is ongoing.

 ---

 ## ✨ Features